greatroboticslab/llavagraph1.5/README.md

       },
       {
         "from": "gpt",
-        "value": "The continuous line's transitions between two distinct levels are regular and predictable, demonstrating a deterministic process."
+        "value": "The data points are scattered randomly and independently across the graph, lacking any discernible structure."
       },
       {
         "from": "human",